 Work highlights

-- Acted for Sociedad Concesionaria Nuevo Pudahuel in an arbitral proceeding against the Ministry of Public Works, which was initiated to obtain full recognition of overhead costs and damages associated with additional works at Santiago’s International Airport.
+• Acted for Sociedad Concesionaria Nuevo Pudahuel in an arbitral proceeding against the Ministry of Public Works to obtain recognition of overhead costs and damages for the construction of cargo terminals at Santiago’s international airport.

-- Acted for Enel Green Power Chile (EGPC) in an arbitration claim involving physical and economic damage to EGPC.
+• Acted for Enel Green Power Chile (EGPC) in an international commercial arbitration wherein EGPC claims that several energy conversion units purchased from Fimer caused serious physical and economic damage.

 Cariola Díez Pérez-Cotapos